-We work hard to show you up-to-date product terms, however, this information does not originate from us and thus, we do not guarantee its accuracy.
+We work hard to present you with accurate second chance checking information on this page.
+However, this information does not originate from us and therefore we cannot guarantee its accuracy.
+You can check the details page of each offer for the date the information was last updated on WalletHub.
+In addition, keep in mind that actual rates and other information may vary for a number of reasons including the applicants' creditworthiness and differences between an individual's situation and the criteria/assumptions used to generate the information displayed.
 Before submitting an application, always verify all terms and conditions with the offering institution.
 Please let us know if you notice any differences.

-Zero Liability Protection for any unauthorized card transactions when you notify us promptly.
+Zero Liability Protection for any unauthorized card transactions when you notify Chase promptly

 If you are an authorized representative of Chase, please contact us to have your products included.